 There are many layers to the commercial leasing process, both from the owner’s point of view, and the point of view of the tenants.

 It’s obviously crucial for tenants to understand their obligations as a paying occupier of building space.

-For CRE professionals, it’s important to understand tenants and the leasing process in order to fully understand what it takes to buy, sell, and service commercial properties.
+But for CRE professionals, it’s also important to understand tenants and the leasing process in order to fully understand what it takes to buy, sell, and service commercial properties.